Sitetheory/Sitetheory-Docs/Tutorials/How-To-Use-Plugins.rst

 How to Use Plugins
 ##################

 Standard plugins are defined in the Stratus.js and are available on any page by adding a data-plugin="" attribute to any element.
+You may combine multiple plugins on one element by separating each plguin name with a space, e.g. data-plugin="AddClass Dim"

 OnScreen